 - If your deroofed blister is very weepy, don’t use a hydrocolloid straight away.
 If you do, you’ll be having to change it too often for it to have an effect.
 Rather than changing your hydrocolloid twice a day, instead, use an island dressing at the start.
 Change it frequently until the weepiness abates.
 Then start with your hydrocolloid.

-- Conversely, if your deroofed blister is on its way to healing already, if it’s dry or got a scab over it, a hydrocolloid is not the best choice.
+- Conversely, if your deroofed blister is dry and on its way to healing already, if it’s dry or got a scab over it, a hydrocolloid should not be used.
 The wound must be somewhat weepy for a hydrocolloid dressing to be an option.
 If it’s dry already, use an island dressing simply for protection.

 - Just like the Goldilocks fairy tale, there’s a “just right” scenario for hydrocolloids.
 That is, a deroofed blister with a moderate amount of weepiness.
 In this situation, leave your hydrocolloid on for a day at least.
 You’ll know when to change it – the weepy gel-like substance under the dressing will track toward the edge of the dressing.
 When it gets to the edge of the dressing, change it.

 Of course, if your blister base does not seem to be healing, you suspect it is infected, you’re just not sure how to care for your blister or you have a health condition, seek medical advice from your doctor.